znsio/teswiz/docs/RunningVisualTests-README.md

 ### Running the tests with Applitools Visual AI

-**To enable Applitools Visual Testing in your test execution, the following additional environment variables need to be provided:**

-* `IS_VISUAL=true` - to enable Visual Testing using Applitools
+To enable Visual test automation using Applitools Visual AI, follow the steps below:
-* `APPLITOOLS_API_KEY=<API_KEY>` - Sets the API key as provided by Applitools
+* In build.gradle, provide your APPLITOOLS_API_KEY:

+  > environment "APPLITOOLS_API_KEY", System.getenv("teswiz_APPLITOOLS_API_KEY")

+* Enable visual validation by setting `IS_VISUAL=true` in either of:
+  * the config file, or
+  * from the command line - ex: `CONFIG=./configs/jiomeet_config.properties IS_VISUAL=true ./gradlew run`, or
+  * as an environment variable

+#### Applitools configuration
-* To run Visual Tests against dedicated Applitools instance, add a property serverUrl in applitools_config.json.
+To run Visual Tests against dedicated Applitools instance, add a property serverUrl in applitools_config.json.
   Ex: "serverUrl": "https://eyesapi.applitools.com"
-    * By Default, the free public Applitools cloud will be used
+    * By default, the free public Applitools cloud will be used

 **To enable Applitools Ultrafast Grid, follow these steps:**
 * In applitools_config.json, set`useUFG": true`
 * In applitools_config.json, set `testConcurrency": 5` to the appropriate concurrency level as per your Applitools license